adrianw1832/sudoku_challenge/README.md

 ##How to install

-Clone the repo and run rackup in the terminal.
+Clone the repo, run bower install, and then run rackup in the terminal.
 You would also need to set up the development (and test databases).
 Visit localhost:9292 and sign up to access the timed mode or solver mode.